-Harissa is a North African red chile paste or sauce made of a few simple ingredients including chiles, garlic, olive oil, citrus and a few warm spices.
+Harissa is a North African red chili paste or sauce with chilies, garlic, olive oil, citrus, and a few warm spices.
+This versatile harissa recipe is slightly sweet, smoky, tangy, and spicy but not too hot.

 homemade harissa in a small open jar.
 Dry chiles to the side

-You’ve seen me use harissa spice blend in different recipes, but today we’re going to chat about harissa sauce!
-This, along with my earlier toum garlic sauce, belong under versatile Mediterranean dips and condiments you’ll find yourself using over and over again!
+Today we’re going to chat about harissa sauce!
+This, along with my toum garlic sauce, belongs under versatile Mediterranean dips and condiments you’ll find yourself using over and over again!

 I’ve heard people describe harissa as the ketchup or sriracha of North Africa and the Middle East.

-It may be a red condiment that is as popular as ketchup because of the many way it is used and enjoyed.
+It may be a red condiment that is as popular as ketchup because of the many ways it is used and enjoyed.
 But comparing the two does not do harissa justice.
-Harissa is much more complex in flavor and all together addictive!
+Harissa is much more complex in flavor and altogether addictive!

-Originally from Tunisia, harissa is a chile sauce or paste typically made of dry red chiles, garlic, citrus, extra virgin olive oil and a few warm spices including cumin, coriander and caraway seeds.
+Originally from Tunisia, harissa is a chili sauce or paste typically made with dried red chilies, garlic, citrus, extra-virgin olive oil, and a few warm spices, including cumin, coriander, and caraway seeds.

 What does it taste like?
 This harissa sauce recipe is mild with just enough kick, sweet, smoky, and a little bit tangy.
 Absolutely addictive!

+And although you can find it at specialty grocery stores sold in jars or tins, homemade harissa is a completely different experience.
 Making harissa at home is easier than most people think; be sure to watch the video below.

 harissa paste stored in mason jar

-Each batch of homemade harissa sauce may taste slightly different than the other, depending on the kind of chiles used.
+Each batch of homemade harissa sauce may taste slightly different than the other, depending on the kind of chilies used.
 And as a result, some can be fairly hot, while others are mild.
+Think of it as a DIY chili paste where you control the spice level.

 You can pretty much make harissa out of any dried red chile according to your own personal heat index.

-Because I like to control the heat factor in my harissa paste, I like the idea of using New Mexico chiles, which are milder but offer enough of a kick (Cookbook author Paula Wolfert believes that Gujaillo and New Mexico chiles are closest to the peppers of Nabeul and Gabès in Tunisia).
+• New Mexico chilies, which are milder but offer enough of a kick.
+(Cookbook author Paula Wolfert believes that Guajillo and New Mexico chiles are closest to the peppers of Nabeul and Gabès in Tunisia.)

-You can absolutely use a combination of chile peppers.
-Need more heat?
+• Need more heat?
 Add a couple of de arbol peppers.
-If you like a bit of smokiness, add chipotle chile.

 ingredients for homemade harissa sauce

-When I tested my harissa paste recipe, it was important for me to find the perfect balance of spicy, sweet, smoky, and tangy all in one red chile paste, and the following ingredients did just that:
+When I tested my harissa paste recipe, it was important for me to find the perfect balance of spicy, sweet, smoky, and tangy all in one red chili paste, and the following ingredients did just that:

 • Fresh garlic cloves.
 I usually use 4 cloves, but if you enjoy more garlic, go for it!

 • Spices.
-A combination of North African flavors from 2 teaspoons each coriander and cumin; 1 teaspoon caraway seeds toasted and ground (use a mortar and pestle, grinder, or food processor); 1 teaspoon smoked paprika (this adds depth and smokiness without adding more spice).
+A combination of North African flavors from 2 teaspoons each of coriander and cumin; 1 teaspoon caraway seeds toasted and ground (use a mortar and pestle, grinder, or food processor); 1 teaspoon smoked paprika (this adds depth and smokiness without adding more spice).
 I also use a pinch of cayenne pepper; start with 1/2 teaspoon and go from there.

 • Citrus.
-Juice of 1 large lemon (do not skip this as it adds brightness and rounds out flavor).
+Juice of 1 large lemon.
+(Do not skip this as it adds brightness and rounds out flavor.)

-How to make harissa
+How to Make Harissa

-First, you’ll soak the dry red chiles (whatever combination of chile peppers you selected) in hot water to rehydrate.
-If you don’t rehydrate them, you can’t exactly turn them into paste.
+• First, you’ll soak the dry red chilies (whatever combination of chili peppers you selected) in hot water to rehydrate.
+If you don’t rehydrate them, you can’t easily turn them into paste.

-From there, seed the chiles and blend them in a food processor with the roasted red peppers, garlic, tomato paste, spices, and lemon juice.
+• From there, seed the chiles and blend them in a food processor with the roasted red peppers, garlic, tomato paste, spices, and lemon juice.

-Drizzle the extra virgin olive oil as the ingredients are mixing until you arrive at a beautiful, slightly chunky paste.
+• Drizzle the extra virgin olive oil as the ingredients are mixing until you arrive at a beautiful, slightly chunky paste.
 That’s it!

-You can use harissa sauce as soon as you make it, but if you refrigerate it and use it the next day or two, the flavors will meld well and create a much deeper chile paste you’ll love!
+You can use harissa sauce as soon as you make it, but if you refrigerate it and use it the next day or two, the flavors will meld well and create a much deeper chili paste you’ll love!

-Ways to use harissa
+Ways to Use Harissa

 Once you make harissa paste at home, you’ll find yourself using it in many different ways.
 Here are a few ideas:

-4.85 from 132 votes
+4.86 from 154 votes

-Easy Harissa Recipe
+Authentic Harissa Recipe

 homemade harissa in a small open jar.
 Dry chiles to the side